Key Ingredients & Clinical Benefits

 What is Wound Healing?

 Wound healing involves a series of events.
-Notable requires include cell proliferation and alignment of collagen.
+Notable requirements include cell proliferation and alignment of collagen.
 While a variety of factors are important to wound healing, nutrition plays an important role.
-Protein deficiency affects the immune system anddelays wound healing.
+Protein deficiency affects the immune system and delays wound healing.
 Several amino acids (arginine and glutamine most prominently), Vitamin C and Vitamin D have been shown to play an important role in wound healing.
 Faster more reliable healing can lead to improved recovery and lower risk of infection.

 Are Amino Acids Important to Wound Healing?